goru001/nlp-for-tamil/README.md

 # nlp-for-tamil
 State of the Art Tokenizer, Language model and Classifier for Tamil language (spoken in India, and few other South Asian countries)

+The details below show you how the language model was constructed.

+If you want to explore the results, you can click on the [Explortion notebook] (https://github.com/goru001/nlp-for-tamil/blob/master/Explore_Pretrained_Tamil_Language_Model.ipynb) at the base folder and open it on free google colab.

 ## Dataset
 Download Wikipedia Articles Dump (>127,000 articles) and extract documents alone using WikiDataExtractor module.